shinchanat/ig/README.md

     age = int(input("Enter your age :"))
     print(age)

-The above code in squig can we written as follows.
+The above python code can be written in squig as follows.

     age = i{"Enter your age : "}
     {age}